buildwithgrove/pocket-knife/README.md

    This will automatically:
    - Calculate liquid balances (if any liquid addresses provided)
    - Calculate app stake balances with liquid + staked columns (if any app_stakes addresses provided)
-   - Calculate node stake balances (when implemented, if any node_stakes addresses provided)
+   - Calculate node stake balances with liquid + staked columns (if any node_stakes addresses provided)
    - Display a grand total summary across all categories found

 ## Configuration